[Co-founders Justin Silver and Rooshy Roy (on right, piggybacking) with their team members at Aavrani.]

-Both Davuluri and Roy could sense that their brand would appeal to women like them—Indians in America who are still connected to their cultural roots and ancient beauty rituals.
+Roy could sense that the brand would appeal to women like her—Indians in America who are still connected to their cultural roots and ancient beauty rituals.

-Davuluri reminisces about how she learnt that kitchen staples like coconut oil, neem and turmeric could also be used for beauty and skincare.
-“I grew up with my grandmother putting coconut oil in my hair and my mom making DIY turmeric masks for myself and my sister,” she says.
-These sorts of ingredients are known as adaptogens (non-toxic herbs used for healing and stress relief) in Western culture, but for Davuluri, “these are just ingredients I grew up with, and they happen to also help with anxiety and stress.”
+She reminisces about how she learnt that kitchen staples like coconut oil, neem and turmeric could also be used for beauty and skincare.
+“I grew up with my grandmother putting coconut oil in my hair and my mom making DIY turmeric masks,” she says.
+These sorts of ingredients are known as adaptogens (non-toxic herbs used for healing and stress relief) in Western culture, but for Roy, “these are just ingredients I grew up with, and they happen to also help with anxiety and stress.”

 A clear white space in the US prestige skincare market

 But as they worked to build up their brand, they discovered there is demand beyond the Indian diaspora.
 Skincare was becoming a tiny part of a larger conversation around living clean and green.
 Products rooted in the belief that everything one needs for healthy skin can come from nature, and should be safe for nature, were becoming part of a lifestyle choice.